-- 4. In the Name field, enter non\volatile

-- 5. In the Space field, select xdata

-- 6. In the Location field, enter mem:my\nvram
+- 4. In the Name field, enter .bss.non\volatile - 5.
+In the Location field, enter mem:my\nvram

 This completes the LSL file for the sample architecture and sample program.
 You can now invoke the linker with this file and the sample program to obtain an application that works for this architecture.